sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 outputs, re-using addresses, and simple output amount analysis among many other heuristics.

-There are currently two main approaches to gaining some level of "reasonable privacy" on Bitcoin, using CoinJoin[^1] to obfuscate UTXO ownership, and the Lightning Network[^2] to move the trail of funds off-chain (to some extent).
+There are currently two main approaches to gaining some level of "reasonable privacy" on Bitcoin, using CoinJoin[^1] to obfuscate UTXO ownership, and the Lightning Network[^2] to move the trail of funds off-chain (to some extent, privacy via Lightning is still very much a work-in-progress and not well understood).

 CoinJoin is a technique where a group of unique users use a central coordinator to build a shared transaction that combines all of their input UTXOs of the same fixed amount and then "mixes" these funds to break deterministic links